 - Can you perform good research to get answers and form lessons?

-Maybe you only need lessons for certain learning but not all of it.
-Not everyone needs instruction to learn all parts of the guitar.
-There are some areas that you can probably learn on your own.
+You are here reading this article, so perhaps you already have the research part down.
+Maybe you only need lessons for certain learning, but not all of it.
+Not everyone requires instruction to learn all parts of the guitar.
+There are some areas that you can probably work out on your own.

-Are Online Lessons Worth It?
+Are Online Guitar Lessons Worth It?

 Famous Artists Who Took Lessons

-Now that isn’t to say they didn’t do well on their own.
+Now, that isn’t to say they didn’t do well on their own.
 It just means that they found that there is a ceiling to how high you can go without a teacher or tutor.

-If you are good at creating courses and doing research, you can design your own practice lessons.
+If you are good at creating courses and doing research, you can design your practice lessons.
 But most people don’t have time for that.

-On the other hand, some players enjoy all of that!
+But, some players enjoy all of that!
 So whatever you enjoy, just make sure it doesn’t kill the excitement.
 If it does, you will only lose motivation to learn this wonderful instrument!